Empress Market: History

-The Empress Market was constructed between 1884 and 1889 and was named to commemorate Queen Victoria, Empress of India.
-The market was constructed at a well-chosen site that was clearly visible from a great distance.
-The site of the market had historical significance as it was situated on the grounds where a number of native sepoys were executed after the failed 1857 uprising against British rule.
-Accounts mention that the sepoys had their heads blown off by cannonballs in an attempt to suppress any mutinous feelings among the locals.
-The British fearing that the local population will build a monument to honor the executed sepoys instead built the Empress Market to commemorate Queen Victoria.
+The Empress Market was constructed between 1884 and 1889 and was named for Victoria, Empress of India.
+The market was constructed at a well-chosen site that was clearly visible from a great distance, and prevented the erection of a monument to honour the sepoys executed there after the failed 1857 uprising against British rule.

 The foundation stone of the Empress Market was laid by the-then Governor of Bombay, James Fergusson in 1884, who also laid the foundation of the Merewether Memorial Tower.
 It was designed by James Strachan (architect), the foundations were completed by the English firm of A.J.
 Attfield, and the building was constructed by the local firm of 'Mahoomed Niwan and Dulloo Khejoo'.
 The building was arranged around a courtyard, 130 ft by 100 ft, with four galleries each 46 ft wide.
 The galleries provided accommodation for 280 shops and stall keepers; at the time of its construction it was one of only seven markets in Karachi.

 Empress Market is a grand structure in the Indo-Gothic style having vaulted roofs, cusped arches, a 140-foot-high clock tower studded with leopard heads.

 In 2017, according to the reports in the news media, Karachi citizens' hopes for seeing a badly needed renovation and repair job on this British Raj building were fading away.
 The previous Governor of Sindh also had ordered the building's renovation when he was in office, but they never materialized.

 Originally, Empress Market had 280 shops and stalls inside the building.
 In the year 1954, the KMC increased the number to 405 shops and stalls and also built an additional 1,390 shops and cabins on outside the building.